 Along the way we’ve tackled DIY projects large and small at every space.
 We are living proof that through trial and error, a little research, a lot of advice from professionals and the willingness to learn new things (and mess it up every now and again) literally anyone can create a space to love.

-Where we live now, she is definitely the current work in progress.
+Our beloved Key West fixer upper, she is definitely the current work in progress.
 The before video is always a fun place to start.

 The house we rented while we lived on the island of Curacao.